Article Reviewed by a licensed insurance professional: Sam Meenasian (CA dept of insurance license #0F75955).

 Many people actually forget to provide these documents when they are engaging in these kinds of business relationships, and this can lead to major confusion and trouble down the road.

 This is a really simple process.
-You will just need to contact your insurance company or agent and let them know that you need to add an endorsement to your policy.
+You just need to contact your insurance company or agent and let them know that you need to add an endorsement to your policy.
 This endorsement can usually be done over the phone, or you might have a form that is sent to you to be filled out and returned.

 Make sure that you get the name and address of the loss payee right.
 When it comes time to file a claim for damages of any kind, if this information is wrong, it can cause slowdowns and frustrations.